djw8605/djw8605.github.com/_posts/2018-09-26-stashcache-by-the-numbers.markdown

 ---

 The StashCache federation is comprised of 3 components: Origins, Caches, and Clients.
-There are additional components that help the federation in usability which I will also mention in this post.
+There are additional components that increase the usability of StashCache which I will also mention in this post.

+{% include figure image_path="/images/posts/StashCache-By-Numbers/StashCache-Diagram.png" alt="Diagram of StashCache Infrastructure" caption="Diagram of the StashCache Federation" %}

 {% include figure image_path="/images/posts/StashCache-By-Numbers/StashCache-Cumulative.png" alt="Cumulative Usage of StashCache" caption="Cumulative Usage of StashCache over the last 90 days" %}